“I’ll never forgive them for as long as they live!”

 I’ve written a series of long, tedious articles that I believe will lead you to that place.

 My approach is a bit like learning a sport.
-When someone says “Stop being angry” or “Just forgive” it’s a bit like saying “Stop being bad at football” or “Just play like a pro”.
+When someone says “Stop being angry” or “Just let it go” it’s a bit like saying “Stop being bad at soccer”.
 Not great advice.

 A more useful approach is to break everything down into key areas that you can work on improving, such as passing, tackling, goal scoring and fouling.